AR provides unparalleled views inside the human body that help surgeons make better plans for difficult procedures

 Intravision XR for unparalleled visual detail

 For intraoperative surgical guidance, pre-surgery planning, and post-surgical analysis, you need fully-formed 3D models.
-Intravision XR, a cloud-based 3D modeling software, creates these models from any DICOM dataset, such as CT and MRI scans.
+Intravision XR, a cloud-based 3D modeling software, visualizes these models from any DICOM dataset, such as CT and MRI scans.
 They contain complete anatomical detail and can be viewed using AR, VR, or the standard screen on a phone, tablet, or computer.

 For more information about how we can equip you for not only today’s technology but the future of medicine, please contact us today